wfjun/susfs4ksu_chenmo/README.md

 9. If you want to make your kernel support other KSU manager variant, you can add its own hash size and hash in `ksu_is_manager_apk()` function in `KernelSU/kernel/apk_sign.c`
 10. Make sure again to have `CONFIG_KSU` and `CONFIG_KSU_SUSFS` enabled before building the kernel, some other SUSFS feature may be disabled by default, you may enable/disable them via `menuconfig`, `kernel defconfig`, or change the `default [y|n]` option under each `config KSU_SUSFS_` option in `$KernelSU_repo/kernel/Kconfig` if you build with a new defconfig every time.
 11. If your kernel already has the **KSU non-kprobe hook patches** applied, then you have to **`DISABLE`** the `CONFIG_KSU_SUSFS_SUS_SU` option.
-12. If your KernelSU manager is using magic mount, then you should enable **`KSU_SUSFS_HAS_MAGIC_MOUNT`** option so that mounts can be handled by AUTO_ADD_ features.
-13. For `gki kernel android14` or above, if you are building from google artifacts, it is necessary to delete the file `$KERNEL_REPO/common/android/abi_gki_protected_exports_aarch64` and `$KERNEL_REPO/common/android/abi_gki_protected_exports_x86_64`, otherwise some modules like WiFi will not work.
+12. For `gki kernel android14` or above, if you are building from google artifacts, it is necessary to delete the file `$KERNEL_REPO/common/android/abi_gki_protected_exports_aarch64` and `$KERNEL_REPO/common/android/abi_gki_protected_exports_x86_64`, otherwise some modules like WiFi will not work.
 Or you can just remove those files whenever they exist in your kernel repo.
-14. If you want to flash the fresh built gki boot.img, then before you build the kernel, first you need to fix or hardcode the `local spl_date` in function `build_gki_boot_images()` in `$KERNEL_REPO/build/kernel/build_utils.sh` to match the current boot security patch level of your phone.
+13. If you want to flash the fresh built gki boot.img, then before you build the kernel, first you need to fix or hardcode the `local spl_date` in function `build_gki_boot_images()` in `$KERNEL_REPO/build/kernel/build_utils.sh` to match the current boot security patch level of your phone.
 Or you can just use magiskboot to unpack and repack the built kernel for your stock boot.img.
-15. Build and flash the kernel.
+14. Build and flash the kernel.
-16. For some compilor error, please refer to the section **[Known Compilor Issues]** below.
+15. For some compilor error, please refer to the section **[Known Compilor Issues]** below.
-17. For other building tips, please refer to the section **[Other Building Tips]** below.
+16. For other building tips, please refer to the section **[Other Building Tips]** below.

 ## Build ksu_susfs userspace tool ##
 1. Run `./build_ksu_susfs_tool.sh` to build the userspace tool `ksu_susfs`, and the arm64 and arm binary will be copied to `ksu_module_susfs/tools/` as well.